14dstcyr/datafun-05-SQL/README.md

 .\.venv\Scripts\Activate.ps1

 ## Install Panda, numpy, seaborn
-py -m pip install pandas
+- py -m pip install pandas
-py -m pip install numpy
+- py -m pip install numpy
-py -m pip install seaborn
+- py -m pip install seaborn
-py -m pip install matplotlib
+- py -m pip install matplotlib

 ## Execute freeze dependencies
 py -m pip freeze > requirements.txt

-## Objective
-Create a Python script demonstrating the ability to interact with a SQL database, including creating a database, defining a schema, and executing various SQL commands.
-Incorporate logging to document the process and provide user feedback.

 ## Environment Setup
-Create and activate a Python virtual environment for the project.
+- Create and activate a Python virtual environment for the project.
-You can install all required packages into your local project virtual environment.
+- You can install all required packages into your local project virtual environment.
-After you install the required dependencies, you can redirect the output of the pip freeze command to a requirements.txt file in your root project folder.
+- After you install the required dependencies, you can redirect the output of the pip freeze command to a requirements.txt file in your root project folder.
-Document the process and commands you used in your README.md.
+- Document the process and commands you used in your README.md.
-Add a .gitignore file to your project to exclude the virtual environment folder, your .vscode settings folder, and any other files that must not be committed to GitHub.
+- Add a .gitignore file to your project to exclude the virtual environment folder, your .vscode settings folder, and any other files that must not be committed to GitHub.
-Terminal Commands: Windows example - record your process in your README:

-py -m venv .venv
+- Terminal Commands: Windows example - record your process in your README: py -m venv .venv
 .\.venv\Scripts\Activate.ps1
 py -m pip install pandas pyarrow